wotakumoe/wotaku/docs/.vitepress/tooltips/OniSaga.md

 This site mostly scrapes from MangaFire, so it can be kept as a backup if MangaFire bites the dust.
-The double-page reader isn't centered and can't detect spreads.